Michigan Competing Band Association

 The Michigan Competing Band Association (MCBA) is a sanctioning body for high school marching band field contests in the state of Michigan, established in 1974.
 Not only does it host a great number of local competitions around the state, MCBA holds the only statewide marching band championships in Michigan.
-Previous championships were held at the Plymouth-Canton Educational Park Varsity Stadium in Canton, Michigan, Rynearson Stadium at Eastern Michigan University, and at the Pontiac Silverdome in Pontiac, Michigan.
+Previous championships were held at Roundhouse Stadium in Durand, Michigan, the Plymouth-Canton Educational Park Varsity Stadium in Canton, Michigan, Rynearson Stadium at Eastern Michigan University, and at the Pontiac Silverdome in Pontiac, Michigan.
 They are currently held at Ford Field in Detroit, Michigan.
 Prior to the 1992–93 school year, MCBA was known as the Michigan Competing Band Director's Association, or MCBDA.

 Classification and scoring

 Bands are separated into "Flights" by the number of students enrolled in the high school itself (based on MHSAA second semester totals) and are not a measurement of band or program size.
 This has been in place since the 1992–93 school year.

 In late July 2020, the MCBA announced the cancellation of the 2020 Marching Competitive Season.

-On June 7, 2021, the MCBA announced its 2021 Competitive season and it's schedule.
+On June 7, 2021, the MCBA announced its 2021 Competitive season and its schedule.

-The flights for the 2019 season are as follows:
+The flight sizes for the 2023 season are as follows: